iggredible/Learn-Vim/ch01_starting_vim.md

 ## Suspending

-If you need to suspend Vim while in the middle of editing, you can press `Ctrl-Z`.
+If you need to suspend Vim while in the middle of editing, you can press `Ctrl-z`.
 Alternatively, you can also run either the `:stop` or `:suspend` command.

 To return to the suspended Vim, run `fg` from the terminal.